 As if a ride in a Jamaican minibus wasn’t thrilling enough, we present more plum experiences to ‘big up’ your Ochi and St Ann sojourn.

-With a bit of time to spare there are plenty adventures and astonishing hands-on-hips moments to be had within St Ann’s “garden parish”.
-Hilly vistas and lush rainforest to marvel at, tropical parks of wonder to get lost in, white beaches for some eager piña colading, and the Nine Mile birthplace of His Royal Bobness just a rattling, winding trip away.
+With a bit of time to spare there are oodles of bracing scenes to be witnessed within St Ann’s “garden parish”.
+Hilly hands-on-hips vistas and the lusciousest rainforest to relish in, impressive parks teeming in tropical flora and fauna, white beaches for sun-soaked piña coladaing, and the Nine Mile birthplace of His Royal Bobness just a rattling, winding trip away.

 A shrewd choice of tour operator should sweeten your daily schedule and transport you safely to wherever-and-back in time for tea, or if you’re feeling bold and reckless just leap into a taxi and dauntlessly make your own way.

 The Caribbean Sea retains a pleasant warmth all year round so you can plodge and doggy paddle in comfort, but watch out for any spiny, bitey things on the prowl.
 Some beaches are ‘private’ for the use of hotels and resorts — though the law is a bit vague on this.

 TURTLE BEACH (pictured above) is open daily to the public and for a couple hundred bills you can enjoy immaculate, clean white sand.
 Lounge around watching the ships come and go, or have a go at a range of watersports such as jetskiing, snorkelling or flat-bottom boating.
 The usual facilities are here but the beach bars could give better value, so you might want to bring your own drinks and snacks.

 MAHOGANY BEACH (above left) is slightly to the east of Ochi and, lovely and palmy though it is, the boat and catamaran “booze cruises” operate from here so it can be a little on the wild side but blissful again when that noisy bunch sail off.